marketing objectives examples

 Content Manager at SocialBee

-What came first: the marketing objectives or the marketing plan?
+What came first: the marketing objective or the marketing strategy?
 That is the question.

 Marketing objectives are the outcomes that the marketing team plans to achieve in the future.
 As such, they outline both a clear direction for the marketing strategy and the specific actions that need to be taken to reach the desired results.

-Therefore, great marketing objectives must follow the SMART framework:
+Great marketing objectives should follow the SMART framework:

 1. Specific